Use cloudbees and other context objects

 env

 Contains variables set in a workflow, job, or step for outputs.
-Refer to the env usage example.
+Refer to env

 steps

 Contains information about steps run in the current job.
-Refer to the steps usage example.
+Refer to jobs.<job_id>.steps.

 secrets